Low impact amendments to PRA rules and policy material

 Low impact amendments – open consultations

-LIAC01/25: July 2025 - Low Impact Amendments Consultation
+Low Impact Amendments Consultation - October 2025 (LIAC02/25)

 When responding, please confirm if you are responding as an individual or on behalf of an organisation and whether you agree to the publication of your name/the organisation's name in the PRA's response.
-See the disclosure page for more information about how we will handle your personal data and your response to this consultation.
+See the disclaimer page for more information about how we will handle your personal data and your response to this consultation.

 Please also indicate in your response if you consider any of the proposals in this consultation paper are likely to impact persons who share protected characteristics under the Equality Act 2010, and if so, please explain which groups and what the impact on such groups might be.